-The Enterprise Centre will provide space for business support workshops, networking activities, open plan offices, incubation and hatchery space (research and development activities) for new graduate startup companies and other businesses in the Knowledge Economy.
-The building will also provide a base for business support through the University’s Low Carbon MBA and associated graduate development and entrepreneurship programmes operated by the Norwich Business School.
+The Enterprise Centre provides space for business support workshops, networking activities, open plan offices, incubation and hatchery space (research and development activities) for new graduate startup companies and other businesses in the Knowledge Economy.
+The building also provides a base for business support through the University’s Low Carbon MBA and associated graduate development and entrepreneurship programmes operated by the Norwich Business School.

-The proposal comprises a new building and landscape that is an exemplar of low embodied energy and carbon construction technologies through the use of natural and bio-renewable materials sourced through local supply chains.
-The building is intended to be a world class facility through its design and use of material, demonstrating sustainability by design.
-Once complete in 2015 it will be a recognised centre of excellence at a European level.
+The concept comprises a new building and landscape that is an exemplar of low embodied energy and carbon construction technologies, through the use of natural and bio-renewable materials sourced through local supply chains.
+The Enterprise Centre is a recognised centre of excellence at a European level, providing world-class facilities through its sustainable design and use of materials.

 - On Site / Nov.
 ‘13

 - Completion / Jun. ’15

 - Timber Frame with Lime Render and Thatch Cladding